zak0/AppTycoon/doc/game_design.md

 ## Concept
 Player manages one software company.
 The company develops a set of products.
 Only a certain number of products can be under development at any given time.
 Product slots are unlocked later into the game.
 Product slots can be freed by ending the support for a product.
 Player selects the type and features for the product.
 Features can be added or removed in the subsequent versions of the product.
 Bugs in the product are discovered both during the development and after the release.
 Player selects whether to focus on fixing bugs or on bringing new features in the next release.
 In addition to products, contracting projects can be made as well.
 Player controls how the company's assets are allocated to each ongoing project.

-The game (or the company...) has three main properties:
+The game (or the company...) has these main properties:
 *   __Money__: Money is spent on running costs of the company as well as upgrading the company.
 Money is gained from selling products or delivering contracting projects in time.
 *   __Code Speed__: Unit is c/s (code per second).
 This is the amount of code the company is producing.
 This equals to how fast projects progress.
 *   __Code Quality__: This is a factor or a relative value for how good the resulting code is.
 This determines the quality score of the products.
 For example, a value of 0.5 means that every 2 _code_ increase the quality score by 1. _Quality_ impact of assets (incl. employees) is tracked by a quality score.
 The _code quality_ shown to the player is